Frequently Asked Questions

 If the goods or services received are not those requested, or are broken or faulty, the recipient should contact the vendor immediately, informing them of the fault and seek a return/replacement.
 Accounts Payable should at the same time be notified in order to place any subsequent invoice on hold until the matter is resolved.

-The Purchasing Department can assist in any invoice or delivery dispute where the supplier is a College Preferred Supplier, or where the Purchasing Department have carried out a tender exercise for the purchase.
+The Procurement Department can assist in any invoice or delivery dispute where the supplier is a College Preferred Supplier, or where the Procurement Department have carried out a tender exercise for the purchase.
 They are also able to provide advice for any other dispute.